Welcome to your ultimate guide to delivering the best virtual presentation.

 I wanted to look credible and “mature”, so I chose to wear a hideous floral blouse that made the camera do that flashing, strobey thing!

 I quickly learned that I should stick to solid colors… no patterns… floral, paisley, plaid or otherwise.

-Something that is key for a virtual presentation is…
+Something that is key for a virtual or online presentation is…

 Wear something comfortable…

 You don’t want to be fidgeting with your clothes while you are presenting which will be distracting for your audience (and for you).

 It’s generally a good idea to always dress up rather than dress down.
 You want to look professional and confident in whatever you decide to wear.

 You know how you always see the make-up person furiously powdering people’s faces between takes?